billbuchanan/pqc_signatures/README.md

 The first method allows for the results to be used within further analysis and allows for the generation of averages for the performance algorithms across multiple runs.
 The second method provides a web interface for viewing the data for an individual test run in graph format.

 ### Python Parser
 The python parser script `result_parser.py` can be found in the `scripts` directory.
 This script will automatically determine the results files present in the `test_data/results` directory.
-The script currently only functions for parsing the JSON files outputted by the automated Golang benchmarking script.
-It is able to determine the all the result files associated with a a test_batch which is identified by the date formatting in the filename.
+The script currently only functions for parsing the JSON files outputted by the automated Golang benchmarking script and the text files outputted by the Bash benchmarking script.
+It is able to determine all the result files associated with a a test_batch which is identified by the date formatting in the filename.

 The script will create formatted CSV and XLSX files for each run in all of the test batches currently stored.
 The script will also generate averages for each algorithm and its operations across all the test runs in a specific test batch group.